dhanushchalicheemala/Elon_chat/README.md

 ## Technologies Used

+- **Frontend**:
-- Next.js - Frontend framework
+  - Next.js (React framework)
-- Supabase - Authentication and database
-- Tailwind CSS - Styling
+  - Tailwind CSS for styling
+  - React hooks for state management

+- **Backend**:
+  - Python with FastAPI
-- CrewAI - AI agents and tasks
+  - CrewAI for creating intelligent agents
-- OpenAI - AI model provider
+  - OpenAI's GPT models for natural language processing

+- **Authentication & Database**:
+  - Supabase for user authentication with Google OAuth
+  - Supabase PostgreSQL database for storing chat history

+## Project Structure

+The project consists of two main parts:
+1. **Frontend**: Next.js application for the user interface
+2. **Backend**: Python API that handles the AI agent communication using CrewAI